 Prohibited Calculators in ACT

-The calculators that are prohibited in the ACT test must be avoided at any cost to exempt oneself from creating any issues during the examination or being suspended due to the violation of the rules.
+The calculators prohibited in the ACT must be avoided to exempt oneself from creating issues during the examination or being suspended due to violating the rules.

 - The texas instrument model numbers TI-89, TI-Nspire CAS, and TI-92 should be avoided.